 Head of Department

-Five grades 4-9 (or equivalent) including at least grade 4 in English Language.
+Five grades 4-9 including grade 4 in English Language and Maths.

 Sociology is the study of how society is organised and why different social groups experience life in the way that they do.
 The study of sociology provides valuable insights into how human behaviour is shaped and influenced by the societal forces of group interaction.
 It offers an enlightening way of seeing and understanding the social world in which we live, looking beyond the taken-for-granted views of reality, to provide a deeper, more illuminating and challenging understanding of social life.